Alexhuszagh/xcross/README.md

 # License

 This is free and unencumbered software released into the public domain.
-This project, however, does derive off of projects that are not necessarily public domain software, such as [crosstool-NG](https://github.com/crosstool-ng/crosstool-ng), the [Android NDK](https://android.googlesource.com/platform/prebuilts/ndk/+/master/NOTICE), and [cctools-port](https://github.com/tpoechtrager/cctools-port), as well as build off of GCC, the Linux kernel headers, and the relevant C-runtime (glibc, musl, uClibc-ng).
+This project, however, does derive off of projects that are not necessarily public domain software, such as [crosstool-NG](https://github.com/crosstool-ng/crosstool-ng), the [Android NDK](https://android.googlesource.com/platform/prebuilts/ndk/+/master/NOTICE), as well as build off of GCC, the Linux kernel headers, and the relevant C-runtime (glibc, musl, uClibc-ng).

 These licenses are only relevant if you distribute a toolchain as part of a proprietary system: for merely compiling and linking code as part of a standard toolchain, the usual linking exceptions apply.